mpalourdio/MpaCustomDoctrineHydrator/README.md

 If your entity contains date columns, \DateTime objects will be automatically assigned to a strategy that will extract them to strings.

-The strategy automaticcaly formats your \DateTme object with those parameters :
+The strategy automatically formats your \DateTme object with those parameters :
   * The default locale
   * The IntlDateFormatter::SHORT/IntlDateFormatter::NONE
   * The timezone
   * Gregorian calendar

-Those parameters are supposed to be configurable in the future...

 Installation
 ============
 Add **at the top** of your composer.json
 "minimum-stability": "dev",
 "prefer-stable": true

 Add to the **require** list